 stock or ETF trade (even for broker assisted trades!), and $9.95 for mutual funds transactions.
 The firm created the highest rated

 and very helpful online investor community.
 TradeKing offers plenty of educational materials on its website, and has an award winning customer

 service.
 Investors can open an account with this sixth largest brokerage house in the U.S. and give it a try with $0 down and no obligation.

 New customer promotion link:

 Get $1,000 in Free Trade Commissions at TradeKing.

 (TD Ameritrade Review

-account.
-It is one of the largest online brokers in United States,
+Minimum $2,500 is required to open a regular brokerage account.
+Scottrade is one of the largest online brokers in United States,

 Read full TD Ameritrade Review